Between 6,000-6,500 Pakistani terrorists in Afghanistan: UN report | International

 In case of further military pressure on ISIL-K in Kunar, the group is expected to retreat to Badakhshan and other northern provinces, it said.
 The monitoring team was informed that ISIL-K also works with networks of supporters in the Maldives.

 "The attack was covered extensively in ISIL media networks in South Asia, with the al-Naba claim of responsibility also translated into Dhivehi.
-Member states remain concerned about the radicalisation and recruitment in the Maldives," the report added..
+Member states remain concerned about the radicalization and recruitment in the Maldives," the report added.

 ALSO READ